actions/checkout/README.md

 # What's new

 - Improved fetch performance
-  - The default behavior now fetches only the SHA being checked-out
+  - The default behavior now fetches only the commit being checked-out
 - Script authenticated git commands
   - Persists `with.token` in the local git config
   - Enables your scripts to run authenticated git commands